patricklafrance/wmfnext-shell/README.md

 ## 🎉 Examples

 - [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) is an example of an host application.
-The repository also includes a static module example
+The repository also includes a static module example.
-- [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) is an example of a remote module
+- [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) is an example of a remote module.

 ## 🤘 Installation